nightbot/docs/setup.md

 ### Regulars

-Regulars are those users that you feel are above the new users.
-You may want regulars to be ignored when dealing with Spam Filters or you might want regulars to have access to certain commands.
+Regulars are users who are more privileged than normal users.
+You may want regulars to be ignored when dealing with Spam Filters or you might want them to have access to certain commands.

 The solution is for you to add users as Regulars into Nightbot.
 Users can be managed in the [Regulars](https://beta.nightbot.tv/regulars) page, just click the Add User button and enter the Username.
-Those users are now defined as a regular of the channel and you can filter separate user specific commands around them.
+Those users are now defined as a regular of the channel and you can filter separate user-specific commands around them.

 This can also be done by using the [!regulars command](https://docs.nightbot.tv/commands/regulars).